 Electric Wax Melter

 I have used a tea light variation for several years, but have recently upgraded to a mains powered one.
 It has made such a big difference in terms of the scent it gives off as well as the ease of using it.
 A quick word of warning, as with any gift involving scent make sure your spoonie is not too sensitive for this, speaking personally I am completely fine with natural essential oil products, but can’t tolerate chemical scents.
-This is my wax melt burner* I got for my office/craft room and it is beautiful.
+This is an updated version of my wax melt burner* (mine doesn’t have the colour changing options, gutted but I can’t afford to pay to upgrade it just to get the colour).
+I’ve got a similar one in my office/craft room.

 Essential Oil Diffuser

 I am a long time fan of these.
 I started out with the simplest / cheapest possible but over the last couple of years, I have upgraded them.
 My current model in the office seems to be unavailable.
 Brands of accessories like these seem to come and go so quickly, have you noticed?
-Looking through the options available at the moment I sort of wish I had this one because it would look great next to my wax melter.
+I actually need to upgrade my bedroom one and I am torn between this one with the Himalayan Salt* and this one, which has a remote control*, although so many of my bedroom gadgets have remotes so?
 As far back as 2016, I wrote about the benefits of treating pain with essential oil diffusion.

 Pencil Grips